 So that’s a quick, down-to-earth guide to understanding your audience.
 Next, we'll tackle defining your brand's mission and values, which is like writing your business's personal superhero creed.
 Ready to continue the adventure?

-Defining your brand's mission, vision, and values
+2. Define your brand's mission, vision & values

 Alright, let's roll up our sleeves and dig into the bedrock of your brand – its mission and values.
 This isn’t about crafting some forgettable statement to slap on a website.
 No, this is about finding your brand’s beating heart and giving it a voice.